dialpad/dialtone-legacy/docs/utilities/typography/whitespace.md

 ---
 title: Whitespace
-desc: Utilities for controlling an element's whitespace.
+description: Utilities for controlling an element's whitespace.
 ---

 ## Normal